au1rey/au1rey.github.io/index.md

 ### Welcome

 I am a Sophomore Computer Science major currently pursuing my bachelors at SNHU.
+I enjoy coding in C++, Java, R, and Python.
+I have light experience with SQL and C#.

 ### Sample Work Products